ammo888/facerecapi/README.md

   Updated Joe_Smith embedding
   ```

-  If not face is found in the image, you should receive this response:
+  If no face is found in the image, you should receive this response:
   ```
   No face found
   ```